Substrate on Trial: The Bittensor Panic and the Hunt for Scapegoats

 When networks face challenges, the knee-jerk reaction is often migration.
 "Let's rebuild on something else!"
 This plays right into centralized hands.

-The hidden cost: Every migration carries sovereignty risk.
-As one community member noted: "We are sort of already doing that right now with Substrate"—but there's a difference between building on an open framework and depending on another chain's infrastructure decisions.
+There is also sovereignty risk.
+As one community member noted: "We are sort of already doing that right now with Substrate," but there's a difference between building on an open framework and depending on another chain's infrastructure decisions.

-The smarter path: The most thoughtful voices recognize the real choice isn't between "fast" and "slow"—it's between infrastructure you control and infrastructure controlled by others.
+The smarter path: the most thoughtful voices recognize the real choice is between infrastructure you control and infrastructure controlled by others.
 Performance can be optimized; sovereignty, once lost, is nearly impossible to regain.

 Substrate's Sovereign Advantages